Welcome to Year 5 LearningKey information for children, parents and carers

 The learning muscles we will be focusing on this term will be Absorption of key information about the Victorian era, and also Imagining what it was like to be a child during this period of time.
 Furthermore, we will be Collaborating with each other in order to produce a successful science project for our Science Fair.

-The children will be learning the formal method for dividing, interpreting remainders as fractions or decimals and applying this to real life scenarios.
-In order to master this method, we will continue to test and improve our recall of multiplication facts and the links that can be made from these.
+This term children will be learning the formal method for division and multiplication, interpreting remainders as fractions or decimals and applying this to real life scenarios.
+Additionally, we will be consolidating our understanding of fractions and mixed numbers.

 How is sound produced?
 How does it travel?
 Year 5 will identify how sounds are made and recognise that vibrations from sounds travel from a medium to the ear.
 We will be exploring pitch and volume including the patterns found between the volume of sound and the strength of vibrations.